 For a lighter version use only a teaspoon of each of the spirits.
 Some versions also contain simple (sugar) syrup, I don’t think it is needed.
 By all means taste your drink and add if you prefer it on the sweet side.

 - Silver Tequila

 Let’s do some cocktail math

 With no less than five spirits, a LIIT contains about 2 1/2-3 shots of alcohol, approximately 22 percent.
 Let’s do the math: 60ml/2oz of high proof spirits plus 15ml/ half an ounce of Triple Sec.

 Long Island cocktail has a reputation for ‘packing a wallop like a donkey kick‘ (to quote the Gilmore Girls).
 This could be down to the fact that some bartenders pour very generous measures when making a LIIT.

-But the real reason is that a Long Island Cocktail is so darned easy to drink, so addictive, that you finish it quickly and want a second one the minute the glass is empty.
+But the real reason is that this drink is so darned drinkable, so addictive, that you finish it quickly and want a second one the minute the glass is empty.
 You have been warned!

 How to Make a Long Island Iced Tea

 The traditional way is to add all the ingredients apart from the Cola into a cocktail shaker filled with ice.
-Shake for 30 seconds and strain into a tall glass filled with ice.
-Top with the coke and garnish with lime or lemon slices.
+Shake for 30 seconds and strain into a highball glass filled with ice.
+Top with the coke , stir and garnish with lime or lemon slices.